 However, not all Boomers are made equal.
 Boomers are bounded into two segments:

-Boomers I had good economic opportunities and were largely optimistic about the potential for future and their own lives.
+These Boomers had good economic opportunities and were largely optimistic about the potential for the future and their own lives.
 They came of age during the Vietnam War era and Civil Rights movements.

 Also known as Generation Jones.